3326545509/3D_printing_Work/README.md

 # 3D_printing_Work
 Welcome to take a look at my model.
+As I mentioned before, model I designed can be printed by machine simply and correctly.